 Associate Dean for Faculty Affairs and Diversity, School of Engineering and Applied Sciences

-Registration & Academic Requirement Specialist, School of Engineering and Applied Sciences
+Senior Advising Administrator/Senior Academic Advisor, School of Engineering and Applied Sciences

 Assistant Dean & Chief Enrollment Officer for Graduate Education, Office of Graduate Education

-Associate Director of Communications, School of Engineering and Applied Sciences
+Director of Enrollment Marketing and Recruitment Communications, School of Engineering and Applied Sciences

 Ashlee Ford Versypt

 Associate Professor, Chemical and Biological Engineering Department